srp33/WishBuilder/StatusReports/BiomarkerBenchmark_GSE21510-status.md

 &#9989;	First column of file is titled "Sample"

-&#10060;	All values for variable "tissue" are the same("cancer, LCM").
+&#10060;	The value for variable "tissue" for all samples is the same ("cancer, LCM").

 &#9989;	Row 1: Success